aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 - Avoid unintended bias.
 If the model is trained on training data that is dominated by a specific label (i.e. majority label), then it is very likely that the model is robust in predicting a majority label while it will unlikely predict a minority label.

 - Improve robustness and generalisability.
 The distribution of training data will be what the model will learn from.
-Assuming that the distribution between training and production data is highly similar, this would mean that the trained model is able to generalise and make robust predictions in varying context that is often present in production data.
+Assuming that the distribution between training and production data is highly similar, this would mean that the trained model is able to generalise and make robust predictions in varying contexts that are often present in production data.

 - Mitigate "instant drift" the moment when the model is deployed into production.
 This can be observed by setting up input metrics to monitor the input distribution in production against the one in training or output metrics to check if the model is unable to confidently predict classes across many data points.
 This would signal a need for retraining the model.